1879 Atlantic hurricane season: Hurricane One

 With The New York Times reporting rainy conditions in the Southeastern United States and the Monthly Weather Review noting that a low-pressure area probably existed by August 9, the Atlantic hurricane database (HURDAT) begins the track of this cyclone about 190 mi southeast of Charleston, South Carolina.
-Moving northeastward, the storm is estimated to have intensified into a hurricane by August 11 and peaked with maximum sustained winds of 80 mph (130 km/h), based on accounts from ships.
+Moving northeastward, the storm is estimated to have intensified into a hurricane by August 11 and peaked with maximum sustained winds of 80 mph (130 km/h), based on accounts from nearby ships.
 It weakened to a tropical storm while paralleling the coast of Nova Scotia on August 12 and was last noted several hours later while situated about 190 mi south-southwest of St. Shott's, Newfoundland.
 Climate scientist Michael Chenoweth proposed that this system developed as a tropical depression and moved slower than shown in HURDAT.
 Rough seas generated by the hurricane swept two sailors off the ship Prince Louis, both of whom were presumed to have drowned.